grafana/agent/docs/sources/flow/config-language/expressions/referencing_exports.md

 ---

 # Referencing component exports

-Referencing exports is what enables River to dynamically configure and connect components using expressions.
+Referencing exports enables River to configure and connect components dynamically using expressions.
 While components can work in isolation, they're more useful when one component's behavior and data flow is bound to the exports of another, building a dependency relationship between the two.